Saez-aly/Programming-Skills-Portfolio/README.md

-Exercise 4: Primitive quiz with Additional requirement Since already have an understanding with the code flow, finished solo learn certificate and also our in-class activities—I already knew what to do for this activity.
-For this quiz I used while loops and else if statements, for additonal functionality I chose to add message/feedback that displays the user’s score at the end.

 Exercise 5: Days of the month with Additional requirement This is the activity I had a hard time with, well because this is where I